It sounds contradictory, but it’s a very helpful form of insurance.

 Harry Levine Insurance Delivers

 Inland marine insurance is far from a one-trick pony.
-Whether you’re shipping a pallet of soda across the state or attending a trade show, this valuable form of coverage can make sure you’re protected when you’re on the move.
+Whether you’re shipping a pallet of soda across the state, moving tools to a construction site, or attending a trade show, this valuable form of coverage can help make sure you’re protected while on the move.